ogil109/metadata_ingestion/README.md

 ### Defining connectors

-Connectors are defined as subclasses of Connector (factory.py).
+Connectors are defined as subclasses of BaseConnector.
 They must be placed in the connectors folder for discoverability reasons.

 ### Defining pipelines